 Should You Visit Walt Disney World During the Pandemic?

 We’ve covered 13 questions you can ask yourself to get clarity on this question in our Should You Visit Walt Disney World During the Pandemic? post.
 Everyone will have a different answer to this question based on a variety of factors.
 Personal safety and health concerns are at the top of most everyone’s list.

 From a Walt Disney World safety standpoint, we’d like to share that Disney is doing a FANTASTIC job of prioritizing the health and safety of all guests.
-With 6 Main Health and Safety Protocols in place, stringent face mask and physical distancing rules, resort rules, transportation rules, even temperature checks at table service restaurants.
-All precautions are being taken in the parks, restaurants and resorts.
+With 6 Main Health and Safety Protocols in place, stringent face mask and physical distancing rules, resort rules, and transportation rules.
+All precautions are being taken in the parks, restaurants, and resorts.

 The risk for visiting Walt Disney World now comes from the issues with the pandemic in Florida, transportation to and from the parks from guests both in and out of state, and guests who don’t follow the rules.